shwetharaghu/google/README.md

-i have done engineering in sea i have done mtech in bit im sufferuning too much when i was doing engineering and even mtech
+i have done engineering in sea i have done mtech in bit im sufferuning too much when i was doing engineering and even mtech today bash was not collect mine documents im getting hurt